 - Government servants or employee of any corporation

 - Political parties

-This article talks about the Foreign Contribution Regulation Act (FCRA), its provisions, need for the act etc. It is a relevant topic for the UPSC Exam 2019 and falls under the topic “Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment” in General Studies Paper 3.
+It is a relevant topic for the UPSC Exam 2020 and falls under the topic “Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment” in General Studies Paper 3.
 It is important to keep reading newspaper articles and editorials on this subject as it can be asked directly or indirectly in the IAS exam.
 Since there is a plethora of information on this subject, candidates should keep a note of all the points and material they have on this subject neatly classified.